 Oatmeal is another great, nutritious breakfast option, especially for the cooler Fall weather.
-Oatmeal is so versatile.
+I love oatmeal because it is so versatile.
 There are so many different ways you can make a bowl of oatmeal.
 Oatmeal bowls taste satisfying and are also rich in fiber.
 You can easily add fruit to a bowl of oatmeal.
 I like topping a warm bowl of oatmeal with sautéed apples or a banana (pro tip: add the banana to the bowl of oatmeal before microwaving!
 Click here to see why).
 You can also add fresh or frozen fruit to overnight oats.
 See some of my favorite oatmeal recipes listed below.